Airlines avoid Middle Eastern airspace, Lufthansa cancel flights | DW | 08.01.2020

 Ukrainian officials initially agreed, but later backtracked, declining to offer a cause while the investigation continues.

-Canadian Prime Minister Justin Trudeau said he expected Canada to play a role as part of the inquiry into the crash, particularly as 63 Canadian nationals perished.
+Canadian Prime Minister Justin Trudeau said he expects Canada to play a role as part of the inquiry into the crash, particularly as 63 Canadian nationals perished in the accident.

 "Our government will continue to work closely with its international partners to ensure that this crash is thoroughly